+In the limit that the mirror's mass is infinite, we may drop the last term \citep{25}.
+This is a reasonable approximation since the mass of the mirror is 'infinitely' larger than the massless photon.
+We have thus made no simplifications or assumptions beyond the validity of the conservation of energy and momentum.
+Since $\lim_{\Delta v\to 0} (\gamma'v'-\gamma v)=\gamma \Delta v /c$, which cancels the $\Delta v$ in the numerator as $M \to \infty$:

+To eliminate $\theta'$, we return to the second equation offered by the optomechanical analogy, \eqref{eq:optoMechAgain}.
+Recall our assumption that $M=M'$ above.
+Furthermore, in the limit that $M\rightarrow \infty$, $\Delta v \rightarrow 0$ so that we are forced to conclude that

-We now set our two relations for $f'$ equal, \eqref{eq:firstFreq} and \eqref{eq:secondFreq}, which gives
+We now set our two relations for $f'$ equal, \eqref{eq:firstFreq} and \eqref{eq:finalFreq}, which gives

 This is the desired relation: \eqref{eq:almostFinal} is the relativistic reflection law for a moving mirror inclined at an angle $\theta$.
 However, we must now perform three sanity checks: \begin{enumerate} \item Between $0\leq \theta \leq 90$ (horizontal and vertical mirror) and $0<v<c$, our formula should smoothly interpolate between the standard law of reflection and the relativistic law of reflection.
-Further, we expect it to conform to Gjurchinovski's relation for reflection off a moving, inclined mirror\footnote{Gjurchinovski derived this relation heuristically, by replacing the velocity of the inclined mirror in Einstein's formula with the horizontal velocity $v\cos\theta$.
-In this case, our axes are aligned such that $v_x=v\sin\theta$.} \cite{2}. \item In the upper limit that $\theta=90^{\circ}$, we have a vertical moving mirror and our equation should reduce to Einstein's original relativistic reflection formula \cite{15}. \item In the lower limit that $v=0$, the mirror is not moving and our equation should reduce to Euclid's Law of Reflection \cite{maxOptics}. \end{enumerate} We begin by ensuring that the formula interpolates correctly between $0\leq\theta\leq90$, and agrees with Gjurchinovski's relation.
+Further, we expect it to conform to Gjurchinovski's relation for reflection off a moving, inclined mirror \cite{2}. \item In the upper limit that $\theta=90^{\circ}$, we have a vertical moving mirror and our equation should reduce to Einstein's original relativistic reflection formula \cite{15}. \item In the lower limit that $v=0$, the mirror is not moving and our equation should reduce to Euclid's Law of Reflection \cite{maxOptics}. \end{enumerate}

+We begin by ensuring that the formula interpolates correctly between $0\leq\theta\leq90$, and agrees with Gjurchinovski's relation.